arielb135/terraform-provider-paragon/docs/resources/paragon_workflow_deployment.md

 ### Argument Reference
 - `project_id` (String, Required) Identifier of the project of the integration to enable.
 - `workflow_id` (String, Required) Identifier of the workflow to deploy.
+- `version` (Number, Required) The sole purpose of the version is to trigger latest deployment - if you had changes in your deployment, and you wish to deploy them - change the version number to any number different from what you have in the state.

 ### Attributes Reference